 Not everyone has access to a large grow space, and the only option left is to grow indoors.
 And if it's winter, then there's no other option.
 Growers then have to resort to their garage, attic, or greenhouse.
-Even in these spaces, temperatures can drop below optimal levels, which adversely affect plant growth.
+Even in these spaces, temperatures can drop below optimal levels, which adversely affects plant growth.
 The ideal ambient temperature for plants is 70 – 80° F. If you are growing in a greenhouse, then you need a greenhouse heater.

 Suboptimal temperatures cause the growth of your plants to stall.
 If the temperature isn't adjusted, their growth stops, and they can perish.

 In order to ensure an optimal temperature and healthy plant growth, you will need to install a heat source.
 If you're growing out of a small bedroom, an air conditioner with a heat pump is ideal.
 This will allow you to keep your room cooler during the summer and warmer in the winter.
 An air conditioner with a heat pump is more budget-friendly as well.

 If you are using a greenhouse (or any other large space) as a grow room, then it's best to install a greenhouse heater.
 Greenhouse heaters can easily and efficiently increase the temperature of large grow spaces.

 There are two things to consider when you determine the ideal greenhouse heater for your grow space – these are size and power.
 If your grow space is overheated, your plants will die of dehydration.
 If your grow space is too cold, your plants won't grow and will perish.

 What is the ideal size of a heater?